-TestMasters LSAT Prep course was designed by Robin Singh, who scored in the 99th percentile for a record number of 12 LSAT exams.
+TestMasters LSAT Prep course was designed by Robin Singh, who scored in the 99th percentile on a record number of 25 official LSAT administrations.
 As an undergraduate, Singh realized that the LSAT is a skills-based test.
 You can learn to use his strategies in the live course, which is offered at more than 100 locations in the U.S., or you can watch the master himself in the online, video-based format.

-The TestMasters extensive library of study material gives students ample opportunity to fill the recommended 10+ hours of study per week.
-The course includes 7,500 questions released by the LSAC, and more than 5,000 of these have written or video explanations.
+- Huge Library of Study Material: The TestMasters extensive library of study material gives students ample opportunity to fill the recommended 10+ hours of study per week.
+The course includes over 9,000 questions released by the LSAC.
+These are all of the real questions currently being offered by the LSAC; additionally, more than 5,000 of these have written or video explanations.
 A Research and Development team updates study materials every year and adds new videos to the online course.
 There are no simulated questions in their materials; every question comes from an actual LSAT.

-If you need extra help, TestMasters offers online and telephone tutoring for $100/hour.
+- Affordable Tutoring: If you need extra help, TestMasters offers online and telephone tutoring for $175/hour.
 The hourly rate goes down if you choose a tutoring package of 10 hours or more.
-For a slightly higher price, TestMasters also offers in-person tutoring in various locations, which may be useful for those who are taking the online course and would like additional, more personalized help.
+Additionally, TestMasters offers in-person tutoring in various locations, which may be useful for those who are taking the online course and would like additional, more personalized help.

 Students hoping to crack the code of the LSAT by learning tips and tricks from the master (or from expert instructors) will find this course compelling.
 Those who prefer a classroom setting with the interaction between instructors and students will benefit from the live version of this course.
 Students short on time can take advantage of the shorter, live weekend course or the online format.

-The online course option is the most flexible option for those who aren’t interested in travelling to a physical location 3-4 times a week for the 4-hour sessions.
+The online course option is the most flexible option for those who aren’t interested in traveling to a physical location 1-2 times a week for the 4-hour sessions.
 Although lesson plans are provided, students in the online course will have to discipline themselves to watch the videos, complete the homework, and the diagnostic tests on their own.

 TestMasters offers a full range of LSAT prep options.
-Students have the flexibility of choosing from live sessions and the online course, taught exclusively by the course’s founder, Robert Singh.
-A nice option for those who want an intense, shorter experience is the 2-day live weekend course for $450.
+Students have the flexibility of choosing from live sessions and the online course, taught exclusively by the course’s founder, Robin Singh.

 Unique online features include a database of flawed reasoning, detailed test diagnostics, a vocabulary-building quiz, and an LSAT search engine to locate specific questions in a few seconds.
 Although the limited access to course materials is not ideal for students who need additional time to study, the strategies, tips and tricks learned in this course will help students think like the test-makers and avoid common pitfalls.